MarkRosemaker/go-cartesian/README.md

 Assuming we have a very, very large list of points instead of our 100 points, it would be beneficial to test which method is more efficient.
 In a real-world application, we might be able to work with some heuristics.

+Note also that the use of context can be expanded to make an even more sophisticated program.
+If we are dealing with a very large list, we should be able to cancel the process after any substep if timout has occured.

 ## Additions

 For various reasons, like my enjoyment of the project and a desire to learn, I've done a bit more than what was required.